quicwg/base-drafts/draft-ietf-quic-tls.md

 well as for a stateless round-trip check.
 From the perspective of QUIC, this just looks like additional messages carried in Initial packets.
-Although it is in principle possible to use this feature for address verification in QUIC, QUIC implementations SHOULD instead use the Retry feature; see Section 8.1 of
+Although it is in principle possible to use this feature for address verification in QUIC, QUIC implementations SHOULD instead use the Retry feature (see Section 8.1 of
-{{QUIC-TRANSPORT}}.
+{{QUIC-TRANSPORT}}).
 HelloRetryRequest is still used to request key shares.

 ## TLS Errors {#tls-errors}